ibigen/PHASEfilter/docs/how_to_use.rst

 -  ref2 - has the fasta reference of the second form of species in analysis.
 It is the hit;
 -  gff  - has he variants called from the ref1;
 -  out  - has the file with passed variants, not heterozygous;

+Can also change the gff parameter to vcf:

+-  vcf  - has he variants called from the ref1;

 This tool has one extra parameter: